Lattice Semiconductor: Products

 Lattice primarily focuses on small, efficient low-power field-programmable gate arrays (FPGAs).
 It also sells programmable mixed-signal and interconnect products, related software and intellectual property (IP), for applications from edge computing to cloud computing.
 Lattice's main products are those based on its Lattice Nexus small FPGA platform and Lattice Avant mid-range FPGA platform.
 Lattice products are used in a variety of end uses across the communication, computing (client and datacenter), industrial, automotive, and consumer electronics markets.

 Lattice's software offerings include design tools Diamond, Radiant, and Propel.
 It also provides solution stacks designed to provide its customers with application-specific toolkits to help them more easily and quickly design with Lattice technology.
 As of 2023, these include Lattice mVision, designed for machine vision in power-constrained designs; Lattice sensAI, designed to integrate machine learning into internet of things applications; Lattice Automate, designed to facilitate industrial applications like robotics and real-time networking in settings like automated factories and warehouses; Lattice Sentry, for security; and Lattice Drive for automotive applications.

 Operations

 The company is headquartered in Hillsboro, Oregon, in the high-tech area known as the Silicon Forest.
 The company employs more than 1000 people worldwide as of 2023.
 Ford Tamer is Lattice's chief executive officer.
-Its chief competitors are Xilinx (a subsidiary of AMD) and Intel (former Altera business).
+Its chief competitors are Xilinx (a subsidiary of AMD) and Altera.
 After AMD completed the acquisition of Xilinx in February 2022, Lattice Semiconductor became the last fully independent major manufacturer of FPGAs.